 - Keep your medicines with you in flight: Medications play an important role in the success of kidney transplants.
-The unfortunate loss of your checked luggage may result in non-adherence to the dosing schedule which is a prerequisite in a successful kidney transplantation process.
-So, you should keep the medications with yourself.
+The unfortunate loss of your checked luggage may result in non-adherence to the dosing schedule which is a prerequisite to a successful kidney transplantation process.
+So, you should keep the medications with you.
 It is also important in case the next scheduled dose is during the flight.

 - Eat or drink cautiously in flight: Please remember that your immune system is compromised and you are on immunosuppressants.
-Choose the food and drink wisely in the flight as well as home as this may lead to infection and diarrhea.
+Choose the food and drink wisely on the flight as well as at home as this may lead to infection and diarrhoea.

 - Maintain originality: Always keep the medications in their original packaging.
 Never transfer medicines into another bottle as this may create confusion.

-- Take care of the time zone: Ask the dosage window form nephrologist before leaving for your country.
+- Take care of the time zone: Ask about the dosage window from a nephrologist before leaving for your country.
 The difference in time zone may create non-adherence to the dosing schedule.
 If you are flying to a country having a significant difference in the time zone, you must adjust your dosing schedule.

 - Rest: Once you reached your country and at your home, you should take enough rest.
 Rest helps you to conserve your energy for routine activities.